-While uncertainty quantification (UQ) could help guide OOD detection~\cite{9564545, shoeb2025out, kong2023robodepth}, existing methods mostly lack theoretical guarantees.
-Observing the sequential nature of traffic scenes, a recent work formulated the trajectory OOD detection as a quickest change detection problem \cite{guo2024building}.
-They extended the {\em light-weight} cumulative sum (CUSUM) method to detect deceptive OOD for trajectory prediction, which can provide formal guarantees on the trade-off between detection delay and false alarms under comparable or more relaxed probabilistic assumptions than UQ.
-In this work, we build on \cite{guo2024building} and advance the framework by introducing new mechanisms to achieve adaptive and robust detection in complex driving environments.
+While uncertainty quantification (UQ) could help guide OOD detection~\cite{gal2016dropout, nayak2022uncertainty}, existing methods mostly lack theoretical guarantees.
+Observing the sequential nature of traffic, a recent work framed trajectory OOD detection as a quickest change detection problem \cite{guo2024building}.
+They extended the {\em light-weight} cumulative sum (CUSUM) method for trajectory prediction, which can provide formal guarantees on the trade-off between detection delay and false alarms under comparable or more relaxed probabilistic assumptions than UQ.
+Moreover, these methods are agnostic to the specific models deployed, making them flexible and general.